John Cavanaugh (politician)

-John Cavanaugh (born October 6, 1980) is an American attorney and politician serving as a member of the Nebraska Legislature from the 9th district.
+John J. Cavanaugh Jr. (born October 6, 1980) is an American attorney and politician serving as a member of the Nebraska Legislature from the 9th district.
 Elected in November 2020, he assumed office on January 6, 2021.

+He is currently running for Nebraska's 2nd congressional district in the 2026 election.

-Early life and education
+Early career

 Cavanaugh was born in Omaha, Nebraska.
 He is one of eight siblings.
-His father, John Joseph Cavanaugh III, was also a member of the Nebraska Legislature and represented Nebraska's 2nd congressional district in the United States House of Representatives from 1977 to 1981.
+His father, John J. Cavanaugh III, was also a member of the Nebraska Legislature and represented Nebraska's 2nd congressional district in the United States House of Representatives from 1977 to 1981.
 His sister, Machaela Cavanaugh, is also a member of the Nebraska Legislature.
 Cavanaugh graduated from Creighton Preparatory School in 1999.
 He earned a Bachelor of Arts degree from the Catholic University of America in 2003, followed by a Master of Arts in environmental policy and a Juris Doctor from the Vermont Law School.